cdoublev/css/doc/parse/README.md

 # Parsing CSS

-A CSS input can have different sources: the content of a style sheet referenced by `HTMLLinkElement.href` or an HTTP `Link` header, the inner content of `HTMLStyleElement`, `Element.style`, `Element.querySelector()`, `CSSStyleSheet.insertRule()`, etc.
+A CSS input can have different sources: the content of a style sheet referenced by `HTMLLinkElement` or an HTTP `Link` header, the inner content of `HTMLStyleElement`, the value assigned to `Element.style` or `Element.media`, the argument of `Element.querySelector()`, `CSSStyleSheet.insertRule()`, etc.

-This document explains how a CSS input is parsed in this library, by looking first at `Element.style` as the entry point.
-Narrowing the type of input to a list of CSS declarations will help to understand the CSS parsing model and parsing CSS at a higher level: a rule and a style sheet.
+This document explains how this implementation parses a CSS input by first looking at `Element.style`.
+Narrowing the input type to a list of CSS declarations will help understand the CSS parsing model before looking at parsing CSS at a higher level: a rule and a style sheet.

 Some words may use the [CSS value definition syntax](./value-definition.md), eg. `<foo>`, which represents an input matching a production named `foo` in the CSS grammar, defined in the very first section of this document.